tw00/CarND-Path-Planning-Project/documentation.md

 ### Race mode

 I implemented a race mode that will result in a much faster driving.
-I can be enabled by setting:
+It can be enabled by setting:

 ```c++
 bool race_mode = true;